cloudnative-pg/cloudnative-pg/docs/src/supported_releases.md

 Kubernetes distribution, like Red Hat OpenShift (this might change in the future.
 If it did change, that would be reflected in an official policy written by the CloudNativePG maintainers).

+The list of supported Postgres versions in the above table generally depends on what PostgreSQL versions were supported by the Community at the time the minor version was released.

 ## Upcoming releases